 Purchasing a Property in Croatia

-Whether you are planning to purchase an old Dalmatian stone house, stone ruin, villa, or beach apartment as a holiday home, investment, or even acquire land for development, at Balustrade Estates our objective is to provide a stress-free, clear, impartial and complete service.
+Planning on purchasing a property in Croatia could mean an old Dalmatian stone house, stone ruin, villa, or beach apartment as a holiday home, investment, or even acquire land for development, at Balustrade Estates our objective is to provide a stress-free, clear, impartial and complete service.

 Citizens of EU member states are treated as Croatian citizens for the purposes of acquiring ownership of real estate in Croatia “Amendments to the Law on Ownership (National Gazette 146/2008)”.
 Non EU citizens will still need to apply to the Ministry of Justice to acquire real estate in Croatia.